Slawomirmirodka/BestCommerceProductList/README.md

 # BestCommerceProductList
-REST API is not protected by SQLIncection.
-I realise that.
-In real project I will add functionality to save before that.
+REST API is not protected against SQLIncection.
+I am aware of this.
+In real design, I will add the functionality to protect against this.
-But in due to limited time I deliver only MVP.
+But due to time constraints, I only provide MVP.